Current vacancies

 (b) Be enrolled in the final academic year of a first university degree programme (minimum Bachelor’s level or equivalent);

-(c) Have graduated with a university degree (as defined in (a) and (b) above) and, if selected, must start the internship within one-year of graduation.
+(c) Have graduated with a university degree (as defined in (a) and (b) above) and, if selected, must start the internship within one year of graduation.

-(d) Be enrolled in a postgraduate professional traineeship programme and undertake internship as part of this programme.
+(d) Be enrolled in a postgraduate professional traineeship programme and undertake an internship as part of this programme.

 As an applicant, you should be able to demonstrate an interest in the field of development and respect the principles of the United Nations Charter and UNDP's mission.
-The desire to work with and gain the confidence and respect of people with different language, national and cultural backgrounds is an essential part of working in the UN system.
+The desire to work with and gain the confidence and respect of people with diverse national and cultural backgrounds is an essential part of working in the UN system.
 You should also be interested in global mobility, as well as adaptability to varied physical and other environments.

 Typically, the language requirements are: Applicants should have written and spoken proficiency in English.
-Fluency in Georgian might be also required in certain cases.
+Fluency in Georgian might also be required in certain cases.

 Financial Issues